 If an issuer is organized under the laws of a US state (such as Delaware), the company must operate its plan in compliance with that state’s corporation laws.
-Each state varies, but one of the important governance points is whether shareholder approval of the plan is required (it is always required for public companies, ISOs, ESPPs and often for plans seeking exceptions from registration in California).
+Each state varies, but one of the important governance points is whether shareholder approval of the plan is required (it is always required for US public companies, ISOs, ESPPs and often for plans seeking exceptions from securities registration in California).

-State law may also regulate whether and under which circumstances the company’s executives may be delegated the power to make equity awards on behalf of the company’s compensation committee to non-executive employees.
+State corporation law may also regulate whether and under which circumstances the company’s executives may be delegated the power to make equity awards on behalf of the company’s compensation committee to non-executive employees.